 Success on any beat revolves around building strong, reliable relationships.
 This goes doubly so for reporting in Indigenous communities, given the historic concerns Indigenous communities have about theft and appropriation of culture.
 Recognize your story will have consequences — sometimes good, sometimes bad — for the people you’ve reported on, and for Indigenous people across the country.

 By staying in touch with your subjects, you signal your willingness to be accountable for your work (plus you may find fodder for follow-up stories!)

 A journalist’s pursuit of a story is often a one-way street.
 We assume that publishing someone’s point of view is payment enough for granting us that interview.
 Rarely do we consider requests that conflict with OUR prime directive — editorial independence.

 From a journalist’s perspective, if someone consents to an interview, that material becomes the property of the reporter’s news organization, governed by the ethics policy of his or her newsroom.

-Aboriginal people, on the other hand, generally distrust anyone who refuses to share.
-Selfishness contradicts a fundamental value of Aboriginal societies — reciprocity.
+Indigenous people, on the other hand, generally distrust anyone who refuses to share.
+Selfishness contradicts a fundamental value of Indigenous societies — reciprocity.
 A hunter asking permission from an animal before a kill, a healer placing tobacco on the earth before picking a plant — these are simple expressions of reciprocity.